award

 Why Are Seat Belt Laws Important in Sacramento?

-Sacramento enforces seat belt laws strictly to lower the number of injuries and deaths from car accidents.
+Sacramento strictly enforces seat belt laws to reduce injuries and deaths from car accidents.
 Wearing a seat belt significantly reduces the risk of serious harm in a crash.
-Ignoring this safety measure not only endangers your life but also leads to legal consequences, including fines and possible penalties.
+Ignoring this safety measure not only endangers your life but also exposes you to legal consequences, including fines and penalties.

 How Do Seat Belt Laws Protect You?

 Seat belts keep drivers and passengers secure during collisions, preventing them from being thrown inside or ejected from the vehicle.
-This protection is proven to save lives and reduce severe injuries.
+This protection has been shown to save lives and reduce severe injuries.

 What Happens If You Don’t Wear a Seat Belt in Sacramento?